kubernetes/minikube/site/content/en/docs/contrib/building/binaries.md

 ## build minikube in docker

-if you have issues runninng make due to tooling issue you can run the make in "docker"
+if you have issues running make due to tooling issue you can run the make in "docker"
 ```shell
 MINIKUBE_BUILD_IN_DOCKER=y make
 ```